-One of our most popular programs, farm and ranch stays, are an excellent way to experience the great outdoors while learning about farm life, and for those traveling, the culture of a foreign country.
+One of our most popular programs, farm and ranch stays, are an excellent way to experience the great outdoors while learning about farm life and immersing yourself in the culture of foreign country.
 Our farm and ranch programs put you right in the middle of the action.
 You’ll help out with the daily tasks on a farm, get to know the land and animals and grow to be a part of the family you’re staying with.
 Typical placements are made on farms with horses, livestock animals and dairy farms.

 Horse farms and ranches

 Interested in horses?
 Good news!
 We have hundreds of horse farm hosts in New Zealand, Australia and Canada, so we’re sure to find the perfect placement for you.
 Farms and ranches tend to differ between the countries in a few key ways.